Shah Malik: Death

 The Seljuks, however, would not allow Shah Malik to remain in Khwarazm.
 The Seljuk ruler Tughril and his brother Chaghri descended upon Khwarazm in 1042 and forced him from the province.
 He chose to flee to Kerman and then Makran (his territories of Jand and Yengi-kent may have been occupied by the Kipchaks, preventing him from returning there).
 He was eventually captured in Makran and turned over to Chaghri Beg, who ended his life.

-Shah Malik's wife Altun Jan Khatun married Tughril around 1043, and his son Anoushirvan remained with him after her marriage.
+Shah Malik's wife Altun Jan Khatun married Tughril around 1043, and their son Anushirvan remained with her after her marriage.